bevyengine/rfcs/rfcs/45-stageless.md

 impl Plugin for PhysicsPlugin{
     fn build(app: &mut App){
-        // Within each frame, physics logic needs to occur after input handling, but before rendering let mut common_physics_config = SystemConfig::new().after(CoreLabel::InputHandling).before(CoreLabel::Rendering);
+        // Within each frame, physics logic needs to occur after input handling, but before rendering let mut common_physics_config = SystemConfig::new().after(InputSet::ReadInputHandling).before(CoreSet::Rendering);

         app
-        // We can reuse this shared configuration on each of our labels .add_label(Physics::Forces.configure(common_physics_config).before(Physics::CollisionDetection))
+        // We can reuse this shared configuration on each of our sets .add_set(Physics::Forces.configure(common_physics_config).before(Physics::CollisionDetection))
-        .add_label(Physics::CollisionDetection.configure(common_physics_config).before(Physics::CollisionHandling))
+        .add_set(Physics::CollisionDetection.configure(common_physics_config).before(Physics::CollisionHandling))
-        .add_label(Physics::CollisionHandling.configure(common_physics_config))
+        .add_set(Physics::CollisionHandling.configure(common_physics_config))
-        // And then apply that config to each of the systems that have this label .add_system(gravity.label(Physics::Forces))
+        // And then apply that config to each of the systems that are part of this set .add_system(gravity.to(Physics::Forces))
         // These systems have a linear chain of ordering dependencies between them
         // Systems earlier in the chain must run before those later in the chain
-        // Other systems can run in between these systems .add_systems((broad_pass, narrow_pass).chain().label(Physics::CollisionDetection))
+        // Other systems can run in between these systems .add_systems((broad_pass, narrow_pass).chain().to(Physics::CollisionDetection))
         // Add multiple systems as once to reduce boilerplate!
-        .add_systems((compute_forces, collision_damage).label(Physics::CollisionHandling));
+        .add_systems((compute_forces, collision_damage).to(Physics::CollisionHandling));
     }
 }
 ```

-Just like systems, labels can be given run criteria and be labeled themselves, allowing users to describe properties and run conditions hierarchically.
+Just like systems, system sets can be given run criteria and be part of other sets themselves, allowing users to describe properties hierarchically.

 ### System ordering

 The most important way we can configure systems is by telling the scheduler *when* they should be run.
-The ordering of systems is always defined relative to other systems: either directly or by checking the systems that belong to a label.
+The ordering of systems is always defined relative to other systems: either directly or by checking the systems that belong to a set.

-Applying an ordering constraint to or from a label causes a ordering constraint to be created between all individual members of that label.
+Applying an ordering constraimts between sets causes a ordering constraint to be created between all individual members of those sets.
-If an ordering is defined relative to a non-existent system or an unused label, it will have no effect, emitting a warning.
+If an ordering is defined relative to a non-existent system or an unused set, it will have no effect, emitting a warning.
-This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system labels exist, but continue to (mostly) work if those systems or labels are not present.
+This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system sets exist, but continue to (mostly) work if those systems or sets are not present.

 In addition to the `.before` and `.after` methods, you can use **system chains** to create very simple linear dependencies between the successive members of an array of systems.
 (Note to readers: this is not the same as "system chaining" in Bevy 0.6 and earlier: that concept has been renamed to "system piping".)